Data Visualization Fellowship

 Work on an individual research project that would benefit from a visual component as part of the U-M Library Data Visualization Fellowship.

-This summer-long, paid opportunity is open to current undergraduate and graduate U-M students.
+This 6 week, paid opportunity is open to current undergraduate and graduate U-M students.
 It is intended to serve first-generation students, low-income students, or students in financially precarious situations.

 About the fellowship

-During the fellowship, you’ll partner with library mentors, including the Data Visualization Librarian, Social Sciences Resident Librarian, and other experts as appropriate, to help guide work on your individual project.
+During the fellowship, you’ll partner with library mentors, including the Data Visualization Librarian, Linguistics and Social Sciences Resident Librarian, and other experts as appropriate, to help guide work on your individual project.

 Through regular meetings, you’ll work among a cohort to share knowledge and expertise.
 We’ll also connect you to resources across campus as needed.